gabrieljablonski/LLF-College-Course-Work/README.md

-# LLF-College-Course-Work
+# College Course Work - Logical Programming (Prolog)

-Logical Programming (Prolog)
+Work done for college class on the basics of the logical programming paradigm, with Prolog.